secured lock Secured with SHA-256 Encryption

 What’s underinsured and uninsured coverage?

-As the name suggests, uninsured/underinsured coverage is meant to pay for damages in case an uninsured/underinsured driver hits you.
-Minnesota has a considerable number of uninsured drivers, and therefore, it is vital that you are adequately covered against potential loses.
+As the name suggests, uninsured/underinsured coverage is meant to pay for damages if an uninsured/underinsured driver hits you.
+With a considerable number of uninsured drivers, having cheap auto insurance in Minnesota is vital to ensure you are adequately covered against potential losses.

 What are the required forms of financial responsibility in Minnesota?

-It is mandatory to purchase the state-mandated liability coverage in Minnesota.
-If you caused an accident and did not have an insurance policy, you would need to file a form SR-22 financial responsibility form.
+In Minnesota, it is mandatory to purchase state-mandated liability coverage.
+If you caused an accident and did not have an insurance policy, you must file an SR-22 financial responsibility form.

-You will also require an SR-22 form for a suspended license, or previously reported lapses of coverage.
+You will also require an SR-22 form for a suspended license or previously reported coverage lapses.
 You are expected to show proof of insurance when requested by a law enforcement officer.
-If you fail to show the evidence, you are to appear in court and prove you were covered.
+If you fail to show the evidence, you must appear in court and prove you were covered.

 Driving without insurance is considered a misdemeanor offense that carries a fine up to $1,000 and 90 days of jail time.

-Do not make the mistake of driving without insurance!
+Don’t make the mistake of driving without cheap auto insurance in Minnesota!

 Enter your ZIP code below to compare auto insurance rates.